dennisschroer/abe-healthcare/README.md

 Master: [![Build Status](https://travis-ci.com/denniss17/abe-healthcare.svg?token=yNBTTxeeyDjVthn2bzgm&branch=master)](https://travis-ci.com/denniss17/abe-healthcare)
 Develop: [![Build Status](https://travis-ci.com/denniss17/abe-healthcare.svg?token=yNBTTxeeyDjVthn2bzgm&branch=develop)](https://travis-ci.com/denniss17/abe-healthcare)

-This repository contains the experiments framework as used in my master's thesis about end-to-end encryption using ABE (Attribute Based Encryption) in Health Care.
+This repository contains the experiments framework as used in my master's thesis.
+In this thesis, we try to investigate the feasibility of Attribute Based Encryption (ABE) in a realistic scenario, with requirements for authentication, write access and access revocation.

-The framework allows to run experiments using different implementations of ABE, in order to compare these implementations.
-The experiments are tayored for a specific use case, which is displayed in the following image.
+ABE is an encryption approach in which multiple attributes can be used in a boolean formular to encrypt data.
+We focus on the so called Ciphertext Policy based ABE (CP-ABE), where the data is encrypted using the attributes, and the keys for the attributes are issued to the users.

 ![Overview](detailed-use-case.png)

-_Bob, an insured, submits an encrypted photo to an insurance company to be checked by a doctor in order to qualify for compensation.
-Only qualified doctors which act as reviewers are allowed to decrypt the ciphertext._
+_Bob, an insured, submits an encrypted photo to an insurance company to be checked by a reviewing doctor in order to qualify for compensation.
+Only qualified doctors which act as reviewers for this insurance company are allowed to decrypt the ciphertext.
+Bob encrypts the photo using the policy_ Reviewer ^ Doctor. _Only users who own keys for these attributes are able to decrypt the photo.

-The
+When the image is reviewed, the access should be revoked.
+Attributes from multiple authorities are used to describe the role of the users._

+For the implementation, the [Charm](http://charm-crypto.com/) framework is utilized.
+Part of our contribution involves the implementation of several ABE schemes which could be of interest for our scenario.

 ## Requirements

+- Python 3
 - Charm ([link](http://charm-crypto.com/))

-Download charm from [here](https://github.com/denniss17/charm).
+We created a fork from Charm with the added implementations.
+The fork can be found [here](https://github.com/denniss17/charm).

 Charm has its own requirements, see their website for more info.

+Python 3 is required because we utilized some new features which are only present in Python 3 (typing).

 ## Installation and tests